AndrewWalker/clast/README.rst

 Clast
 =====

-Clast is a tool to generate `pybind11`_ bindings for the unstable interface of the Clang AST Matchers library.
+Clast is a Python wrapper of the unstable interface of the Clang AST Matchers library.

 Existing tools in this space make good use of libclang to build rapid prototypes for exploring the Clang AST, however, several important tools